 - (29) "Public water supply" means any surface or groundwater resource that provides water for a community water system; - (30) "Rearing and growth bioperiod" means that period from July 1 to October 31, inclusive, of each year; - (31) "Registration" means a document filed by a person in accordance with section 22a-368(a) of the Connecticut General Statutes that establishes the location of a diversion of surface or groundwater from a river or stream system in existence prior to 1982, the amount of that diversion, and the use of water diverted at that location; - (32) "Release" means the total release of water from a dam to provide for the preservation, protection, and propagation of fish and other forms of aquatic life and includes dam leakage, spillage from a primary spillway, spillage return flow from an auxiliary spillway, and discharge from outlet works; - (33) "Resident spawning bioperiod" means that period from June 1 to June 30, inclusive, of each year; - (34) "River or stream segment" means a discrete, contiguous reach of river or stream channel for which a uniform classification has been adopted.
-River or stream segment does not mean dam outlet works; - (35) "River or stream system" means a river or stream channel, including all tributary streams and any water, including groundwater, that contributes flow to such river or stream; - (36) "Salmonid spawning bioperiod" means that period from November 1 to November 30, inclusive, of each year; - (37) "Source" or "source of supply" means any well, spring, reservoir, stream, river or other location where water is siphoned, pumped, channeled, or withdrawn for water supply purposes, including interconnections with other water companies; - (38) "Usable storage" means "usable storage", as defined in section 25-32d-1a of the Regulations of Connecticut State Agencies; - (39) "Water conservation" means measures designed to promote efficient use of water, to eliminate waste of water, and to encourage the reuse of water; and - (40) "Water supply plan" means a plan filed and approved pursuant to section 25-32d of the Connecticut General Statutes. - Sec.
+River or stream segment does not mean but shall not include dam outlet works[b2]; - "River or stream system" means a river or stream channel, including all tributary streams and any water, including groundwater, that contributes flow to such river or stream; - (36) "Salmonid spawning bioperiod" means that period from November 1 to November 30, inclusive, of each year; - (37) "Source" or "source of supply" means any well, spring, reservoir, stream, river or other location where water is siphoned, pumped, channeled, or withdrawn for water supply purposes, including interconnections with other water companies; - (38) "Usable storage" means "usable storage", as defined in section 25-32d-1a of the Regulations of Connecticut State Agencies; the difference between total storage volume of a water supply reservoir and the remaining volume below the minimum operational level, intake pipe elevation, or water elevation above which water can be treated to meet drinking water quality standards, whichever is less[b3]; - (39) "Water conservation" means measures designed to promote efficient use of water, to eliminate waste of water, and to encourage the reuse of water; and - (40) "Water supply plan" means a plan filed and approved pursuant to section 25-32d of the Connecticut General Statutes. - Sec.
 3. The Regulations of Connecticut State Agencies are amended by adding section 26-141b-3 as follows: